 The following basic steps are involved in a screen printing process

+Screen Making – This step creates a screen with a stencil that the ink will pass through onto the fabric.
 The screen is degreased and then coated with emulsion.
-The emulsion is the light sensitive liquid that will be coated onto the mesh and left to dry.
-In order to make a stencil, it is exposed with film positives when it is dry.
+The emulsion is the light-sensitive liquid that will be coated onto the mesh and left to dry.
+In order to make a stencil, it is exposed to film positives when it is dry.
 An exposure unit is used to expose the film and screen to UV light.